Joseph-Okoth/Joseph-Okoth/README.md

 - 👋 Hi, I’m Joseph Onyach

-- 👀 I’m interested in Computer Programming (Rust Language)
+- 👀 I’m interested in Computer Programming (Currently learning Rust Language at UoN-Kenya)

-- 🌱 I’m currently learning at The University of Nairobi-Kenya
+- 🌱 I’m currently learning at The University of Nairobi-Kenya but also taking a short course being offered by ALX progrm of Software Engineer.

 - 💞️ I’m looking forward to collaborate with fellow programmers to learn coding and explore more.

-- 📫 Reach me via email; josephokothonyach@gmail.com
+- 📫 Reach me via Email; josephokothonyach@gmail.com via Whatsap; https://wa.me/qr/VVUOYACE62WFF1

 <!---
 jonyach/jonyach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.